He Ting

 He Ting (何挺; born February 1962) is a former Chinese official best known for his term as police chief of the interior megacity of Chongqing.
-He was removed from office in June 2017 and subsequently expelled from the Chinese Communist Party for violating party rules.
+He was removed from office in June 2017 and subsequently expelled from the Chinese Communist Party (CCP) for violating party rules.
 A lifelong public security official with a specialty in anti-terrorism operations, He served two regional tenures before being transferred to Chongqing to take over local law enforcement from disgraced police chief Wang Lijun.